dubhunter/hunter/README.md

 # hunter
-API for my baby boy
+API for the hunter light